Chart Color Schemes

 Population growth drivers in Hindmarsh - Brompton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For un-covered areas and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-Future demographic trends project an above-median population growth for statistical areas analysed by AreaSearch.
-Hindmarsh-Brompton is expected to increase by 4,909 persons to reach a total of 25,376 residents by 2041, reflecting a 23.0% increase over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, demographic trends suggest an above median population growth for statistical areas analysed by AreaSearch.
+Based on the latest annual ERP population numbers, Hindmarsh - Brompton is projected to increase by 4,909 persons by 2041, reflecting a total increase of 21.6% over the 17-year period.

 Frequently Asked Questions - Population